On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA: Spectral-spatial advection with MPDATA (single-column test case)

+The bottom row in Fig.~\ref{fig:KiD_prof} depicts the relative dispersion defined and computed as in section~\ref{sec:broadening} (discarding levels where the total droplet number mixing ratio summed over all bins on a level is below 5\% of $N_{\text{CCN}}$).
+Narrowing of the spectrum with height below $z=1.5$~km revealed by decreasing values of $d$ is a robust feature.
+Minimum values of $d$ for a given profile vary visibly depending on the number of MPDATA iterations employed.

+To provide insight into the sensitivity of the results to temporal, spatial and spectral resolution, Fig.~\ref{fig:dt_dr_dz} presents the relative dispersion profiles at $t=t_1=10$~min. for several resolution settings.
+In the background of the figure, there are three axes plotted pointing in the directions in which the figure panels can be explored to reveal the dependence on: the vertical spatial spacing $\Delta z$ (left-to-right), the spectral spacing $\Delta r$ (bottom-to-top), and the timestep (back-to-foreground).
+The base resolution case is plotted at the intersection of the axes.
+Note that besides the back-to-foreground sequence of plots where all but the timestep settings is kept equal, the timestep also varies with the grid settings to fulfil scheme stability constraint.

+The dependence on the temporal resolution, as gauged by comparing the base resolution case with cases in which the timestep is halved ($\Delta t=125$~ms; background) and is doubled ($\Delta t=500$~s; foreground), remains barely observable.
+This is in general agreement with \citet{Morrison_et_al_2018} and \cite{Pardo_et_al_2020} where the dependence on the timestep is shown to be much smaller than on the spatial or on the spectral resolution.

+The dependence on the spectral resolution is clearly manifested at the lowest spectral resolution where the minimum spectral dispersion $d$ along a profile drops by ca. 0.1 when decreasing $\Delta r=1.2\mu$m down to $\Delta r=0.3\mu$m.
+Little further change can be observed by refining the resolution down to $\Delta r=0.15\mu$m.
+Focusing on the minimum values of $d$ for a given profile, in general, the lower the spectral resolution, the more profound the effect of introducing corrective iterations of MPDATA.
+In most cases, applying even a single corrective step (i.e., 2 iterations) results in halving of the minimal values of $d$ as compared to the upwind solution (i.e., 1 iteration).

+The spatial resolution setting $\Delta z$ significantly alters the results, particularly near the cloud base.
+The values of $d$ at the lower half of the presented profile (i.e., ca. below $z=1$~km) drop from over 0.3 down to around 0.1 when refining the resolution from $\Delta z=200$~m down to $\Delta z=25$~m.

-\conclusions The study was focused on the MPDATA family of numerical schemes that iteratively apply the upwind algorithm reducing the numerical diffusion while maintaining the salient features of the underlying upwind scheme such as conservativeness and positive-definiteness.
+\conclusions The study focuses on the MPDATA family of numerical schemes and its application to the size-spectral as well as spatio-spectral transport problem arising in models of condensational growth of cloud droplets.
+MPDATA iteratively applies the upwind algorithm, first with the physical velocity, subsequently using antidiffusive volocities.
+As a result, the algorithm is characterised by reduced numerical diffusion compared with upwind solutions, while maintaining conservativeness and positive-definiteness.

-Several options introduced to MPDATA following its original formulation were explored here in the context of condensational growth problems.
-This included the procedure to introduce coordinate transformations (e.g., to a mass-doubling grid) and the variants of MPDATA including: infinite-gauge, non-oscillatory, DPDC and third-order-terms options.